-It's one of the most challenging, yet rewarding jobs in Scotland.
-It requires leadership, resilience, compassion and energy….and that's just for starters.
+Being a minister is one of the most challenging, yet rewarding jobs in Scotland.
+It requires leadership, resilience, compassion and energy… and that's just for starters.
 The role of parish minister is at the very heart of Scotland's communities and central to the Kirk's 1,400 congregations.

-We've just launched a new careers website - tomorrowscalling.org – which provides detailed information about what to expect during training for ministry and helpful advice for individuals exploring their calling to serve God.
+The Tomorrow's Calling website provides detailed information about what to expect during training for ministry and helpful advice for individuals exploring their calling to serve God.
 The site also features a wide range of first-hand accounts from front-line Church of Scotland ministers who talk about their own calling and experiences as parish ministers and chaplains to communities across Scotland.

 Rev Tommy MacNeil